Searching for Privacy Risks in LLM Agents via Simulation: Searching for Risks and Mitigation

-The LLM optimizer $\mathcal{F}$ (prompts in Appendix \ref{sec: llm optimizer prompts}) then generates the next attack instruction $a^{k+1}$ using all search history:

-We repeat this process for $K$ steps in one search epoch, and return the instruction with the highest average leak score as $\hat{\mathbf{a}}$.

-\paragraph{Parallel Search} A single-threaded sequential search is often prohibitively slow and constrained by its initial exploration, as finding effective strategies may require hundreds or even thousands of iterations \citep{openevolve, agrawal2025gepa}.
-To explore the search space more thoroughly and efficiently, our algorithm launches $N$ parallel search threads, each initialized with a diverse instruction generated by the LLM: $a_1^{1}, \cdots, a_N^{1} \gets \texttt{Init}(\mathbf{a})$.
-Each thread independently reflects on and improves its own instruction, substantially increasing search throughput and raising the likelihood of discovering effective attack strategies that a sequential approach could overlook.
+\textbf{Parallel Search} A single-threaded sequential search is often prohibitively slow and constrained by its early exploration, as finding effective strategies may require hundreds or even thousands of iterations \citep{openevolve, agrawal2025gepa}.
+To explore the space more thoroughly and efficiently, our algorithm launches $N$ parallel search threads, each initialized with a distinct instruction generated by the LLM: $a_1^{1}, \cdots, a_N^{1} \gets \texttt{Init}(\mathbf{a})$.
+Each thread independently reflects on and improves its own instruction, substantially increasing search throughput and increasing the likelihood of discovering effective attack strategies within a limited time.

 A challenge of parallel search is that the total number of simulations per step scales linearly with the number of threads, i.e., $N \cdot M$ runs in total.
-If $M$ is reduced to allow a larger $N$, the evaluation of any single instruction becomes less reliable.
-To address this, we set $M$ to a small value, identify the best instruction in each step based on its average performance over these $M$ runs, and then re-evaluate it with $P$ additional simulations to obtain a more reliable estimate (e.g., $a_2^{k}$ in Figure~\ref{fig:search_algorithm}).
-Thus, even with $N$ parallel threads, we perform extensive evaluation for only one instruction per step—the best of that step—and ultimately return the best-performing instruction across all steps.
+If we reduce $M$ to allow a larger $N$, the evaluation of any single instruction becomes less reliable.
+To address this, we set $M$ to a small value, select one based on its average performance over these $M$ runs, and then re-evaluate it with $P$ additional simulations to obtain a more reliable estimate.
+Thus, we perform extensive evaluation for only one instruction per step, and ultimately return the best-performing instruction across all steps.